Picardo31/Picardo31/README.md

 ### Hi there 👋

+# It´s Ricardo
+## _Here are some of my Projects,_

+Repository of projects and works

+- Arduino, Matlab, Simulink, Mathematica
+- Python, Js, C++, HTML, CSS, Wordpress
+- ✨Manformatic, electronics and mechanics    ✨

 <!--
 **Picardo31/Picardo31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.